The Ultimate Guide to Headless CMS

 • The structured content can be reused in different channels through an API

-• Front-end developers can use the tools and frameworks of their liking to present the content on different clients, or channels
+• Front-end developers can use the tools and frameworks of their liking to present the content on different clients (channels)

-• Content thus has one source, where you can create, edit and maintain it, while the presentation has a potentially limitless number of channels: ranging from wearables and IoT to web and digital signage
+• Content thus has one source, where you can create, edit and maintain it, while the presentation has unlimited channels: ranging from wearables and IoT to web and voice interfaces

 Headless CMS simple architecture.

-Another elaboration might help clarify the concept even further: When the presentation layer, or head, is cut from the content layer, or body, you get a headless body ready to be distributed to several different “heads”—i.e. channels like websites, mobile apps, smart watches, TV screens, digital signage systems, voice assistants, or your coffee machine.
-A “headless” CMS is in reality a “headful” CMS, like the mythical creature hydra.
+These heads are channels like websites, mobile apps, smart watches, TV screens, digital signage systems, voice assistants, or even your coffee machine.
+A “headless” CMS is in reality a “headful” CMS, like the mythical hydra.

 Chapter 2